libp2p/specs/autonat/autonat-v2.md

 Requests for verifying such addresses can be reused to get information about other addresses

-The client can verify that the server did successfully dial an address of the same transport as it reported in the response by checking the local address of the connection on which the nonce was received on.
+The client can verify the server did successfully dial an address of the same transport as it reported in the response by checking the local address of the connection on which the nonce was received on.